Overview of share snapshots for Azure Files

 General best practices

+We recommend using Azure file share backup as a backup solution for automating taking snapshots, as well as managing snapshots.
 When you're running infrastructure on Azure, automate backups for data recovery whenever possible.
 Automated actions are more reliable than manual processes, helping to improve data protection and recoverability.
-You can use the REST API, the Client SDK, or scripting for automation.
+You can use the Azure file share backup, the REST API, the Client SDK, or scripting for automation.

 Before you deploy the share snapshot scheduler, carefully consider your share snapshot frequency and retention settings to avoid incurring unnecessary charges.

 Share snapshots provide only file-level protection.
 Share snapshots don't prevent fat-finger deletions on a file share or storage account.
-To help protect a storage account from accidental deletions, you can lock the storage account or the resource group.
+To help protect a storage account from accidental deletions, you can either enable soft delete, or lock the storage account and/or the resource group.